rippyrip/website/docs/connecting.md

 ## Servers

-* irc.rippy.rip is a round-robin of all servers
+* irc.rippy.rip is a round-robin of all (2) servers
-* us.rippy.rip for our US-based server
-* eu.rippy.rip for our EU-based server

-All our servers have SSL certificates that are valid for their hostname and the round-robin domain.

 ## Client-specific instructions